 - Most aloe vera plants grow between April and October.
 Accordingly, water consistently with that in mind.
 Water when the soil is dry.
 If in doubt, it is best not to water.

 - Fertilize the plants two times a month from April until the end of September, using a low-nitrogen fertilizer that is heavily diluted.

 - Various aloe vera plants propagate by producing offshoots from the side of the plant.
 They are called “pups.”
 You gently separate it from its parent when the pup thoroughly develops.
 The pup needs a couple of days for the severed area to callous over.
-A dry, cool area that is not hot.
+A dry, cool location that is not hot.
 Place the new plant in a pot with lots of room to grow.
 Sometimes the plant will grow roots right away.
 If that is the case, you pot the plant as an adult.
 If there are no roots, avoid watering until the roots form.
 Misting every couple of days is fine.
 After the plant’s roots emerge, which takes about a month, and the plant has grown some, you can water it.

 Take Care of Your Plant

-There are limited plants like the aloe vera that are easy to grow and easy to use for medicinal functions.
-Just keep in mind, if you take care of your plant, it will help take care of you.
+There are a limited amount of plants like the aloe vera that are easy to grow and easy to use for medicinal functions.
+Just keep in mind, if you take care of your plant, it will take care of you.